elyas-shas/ParkinsonsDiseaseProgress-Estimation/README.md

 ## Objective
 The objective of this study was to develop a predicitive model to estimate UPDRS from the extracted features of the speech signal.

+<a href="https://github.com/elyas-shas/ParkinsonsDiseaseProgress-Estimation/blob/main/Parkinson_v1.ipynb"> Click here to view the full notebook</a>